 The Orphic Essay-with-Soundtrack

-The experimental format of RE-VISION RADIO is a seamless mixing of argument & song, dialectics & music, or logos & mythos; in other words, philosophical essays are put to music, producing the Orphic Essay-with-Soundtrack.
-Thus Everybody Knows, since there’s a song hermetically hidden in an essay and, conversely, an essay waiting to be revealed in a song, that RE-VISION RADIO puts its philosophy best in song—as the lyric goes: “That’s why I’m telling you in song.” (“Re-Vision Radio Manifesto & Visionary Recital”)
+The experimental format of RE-VISION RADIO is a seamless mixing of Argument & Song; of dialectics & music, or logos & mythos.
+In other words, philosophical essays are put to music, producing the Orphic Essay-with-Soundtrack.
+Thus Everybody Knows, since there’s a song hermetically hidden in an essay and, conversely, an essay waiting to be revealed in a song, that RE-VISION RADIO puts its philosophy best in song — “Musical Philosophy.”
+As the lyric goes: “That’s why I’m telling you in song.” (“Re-Vision Radio Manifesto & Visionary Recital”)

 The “Orphic Essay-with-Soundtrack” is designed on the analogy with film soundtrack “in order to enhance the dramatic narrative and the emotional impact of the scene in question.”
 With the GS’s musical essay, like the film soundtrack, the dialogue (or monologue) is strategically interrupted at key moments to heighten the emotional ambiance, to playfully amplify and drive home the idea(s) the writer desires to get across, and works best when the synergy of words, images, and music (through seamless seques) all come together As it was once said of a great filmmaker, “When he uses music, it’s not a substitute for action [an interlude] but an enhancement of it.”